 Returning from Academic Suspension

-Fall semester - second Friday in August
+Fall semester - third Friday in August

 Spring semester - third Friday in December

-Summer semester - second Friday in April
+Summer semester - third Friday in April

 Readmission requests received after the deadline will not be considered.
 Students must resubmit the application by the next deadline.
-No readmission application will be reviewed without the letter

 - Each student returning from suspension must earn at least a 2.00 GPA for each semester.
 If the 2.0 semester GPA is not met, the returning student will be suspended again.
 Students returning from suspension should acquaint themselves with the options available under the Adjusted Resident Credit (ARC) policy and should note that use of the ARC policy requires a separation from Old Dominion University for at least one calendar year.